-On arrival in Tunisia, you must share your contact details and travel information with authorities.
+On arrival in Tunisia, you may be asked to share your contact details and travel information with the authorities.

-Officially, evidence of a hotel reservation is required to enter the country, however this policy is not applied uniformly.
-In the majority of cases, if asked, an explanation of alternative accommodation arrangements will be accepted.
+Evidence of a hotel reservation is required to enter the country, and a small number of visitors have been denied entry into Tunisia, or delayed, for not being able to provide sufficient evidence of accommodation.
+This policy is not applied uniformly, and in most cases, if asked, an explanation of alternative accommodation arrangements will be accepted.

 Check your passport and travel documents before you travel